Schedule for Next Week

 or solve online (using our beta test of Penpa-Edit tools)

-Answer String: Enter the 5th row from left to right, followed by a comma, followed by the 7th row from left to right.
+Answer String: Enter the 8th row from left to right followed by the 9th row from left to right.
+Enter all digits for any multi-digit number, do not use spaces, and separate the entries with a comma.

 Solution: PDF